Overview of Giant Cell Arteritis

 - Take a small section of the artery in your temple to examine it under a microscope.

 Symptoms of giant cell arteritis quickly disappear when treated with corticosteroid medications, such as prednisone.
 The duration of drug treatment differs for each person.
-Your doctor will typically keep you on high doses of corticosteroids for about one month.
+Your doctor will typically keep you on high doses of corticosteroids for about 1 month.
 Symptoms may develop when the corticosteroid dose is reduced to lower levels.
 After a while, symptoms usually clear up completely, and the doctor can stop the medication altogether.

 It is critical to report any symptoms to your doctor and to receive early treatment in order to prevent serious problems, including permanent vision loss and stroke.